italiangrid/storm/release-notes/storm-webdav/1.0.2/index.md

 #### Changes since the 1.0.0 preview release

-Some sites installed the storm-webdav 1.0.0 previed release.
+Some sites installed the storm-webdav 1.0.0 preview release.
 The location of configuration and log files has changed in this release to be better aligned with other StoRM services.